 Unanticipated problems and plans for addressing them:

 Continued lack of access to AIS data has been more challenging than originally anticipated.
-The project team is working with USCG-HQ and expects to gain access to AIS data by the end of fall 2020.
-The project investigator is regularly in contact with USCG staff, the project champion, GMO, and USCG contractors to gain permanent access to an AIS data feed and incorporate it into the application.
+During the reporting period, the project team worked with USCG-HQ and expects to gain access to AIS data.
+The project investigator was regularly in contact with USCG staff, the project champion, GMO, and USCG contractors to gain permanent access to an AIS data feed and incorporate it into the application in order to overcome this challenge.

 Transition Activities: